Wine buying guide

 But never fear.
 The Wine Curmudgeon, as always, is here to lend a hand.
 These seven guidelines will help you navigate most wine aisles and give you a good idea of whether you want to buy the wine or not.
-And, if you have a tip that I’ve left out, send me an email or leave a comment.
+And, if you have a tip that I’ve left out, send me an email.

 1. Alcohol levels.
 Federal law requires labels to list the alcohol level, though it’s sometimes in tiny type and difficult to see.
 The higher the level, the less sweet the wine.
 Generally, dry wines start at 12 percent alcohol.
 Higher alcohol wines, and especially higher alcohol whites, are less pleasant to drink and especially less pleasant if you aren’t having them with food.